-- 6.1.
-The Chief Executive Officer and Chief Finance Officer will be appraised by committees of the Trust Board, supported by a suitably skilled and/or experienced advisor should this expertise not be available from the appointed Board of Directors.
+6.1.
+The CEO and CFO will be appraised by committees of the Trust Board, supported by a suitably skilled and/or experienced advisor should this expertise not be available from the appointed Board of Directors.
 The subcommittees will have a membership of no less than 2 Directors.
 The CEO pay committee must include the Chair of the Trust Board or the Vice Chair in its membership.
-The CFO pay committee must include the CEO in its membership. - 6.2.
+The CFO pay committee must include the CEO in its membership.

+- 6.2.
 Headteachers will be appraised by their line manager.
 The local governance chair may also be invited to attend. - 6.3.
 Headteachers will decide who will appraise other members of the school workforce.
 Staff are typically allocated appraisers on the basis of who line manages them.
+This also applies to those staff employed centrally within the Trust.